-Society Garlic should be planted in a sunny spot.
-Although it will grow in a little shade, it flowers best in full sun.
+Society Garlic should be planted in a sunny spot (although it will also grow in a little shade, it flowers best in full sun).
 It needs well-drained soil for good growth, and does best in lighter, sandy or loam soils, perhaps enriched with a little organic material.
 Once established it is drought resistant, although plants in containers and pots should be watered enough to stop them from drying out, and garden plants will grow better, and continue to flower more, if they are watered from time to time.

 Society Garlic is so called because its mild garlic flavor does not stay on the breath, so eating it is not offensive to other people.
 This relative of chives, and a member of the onion family, is known as Tulbaghia violacea.
 It comes from the grasslands of southern Africa, and it was named after a governor of that area, from the time when it was under Dutch control.
 His name was Ryk Tulbagh, and he died in 1771.